isomerpages/cris-actris/_biography/Board Oversight Committee/Professor Tan Sze Wee.md

 He spent more than a decade between a US corporate and biotech start-up.</p>
 <p>Prof Tan’s career in A*STAR started in 2009 and he spent his time across
-the Science and Engineering Research Council, Biomedical Research Council as a well as the Innovation and Enterprise Division.
+the Science and Engineering Research Council, Biomedical Research Council as well as the Innovation and Enterprise Division.
 This involves the executive leadership and governance of the 19 Research Institutes as well as National Platforms Diagnostic Development Hub (DxDHub) and Experimental Drug Development Centre (EDDC).</p>
 <p>Professor Tan has also promoted international research, innovation and
 enterprise partnership between Singapore, A*STAR and its key scientific international partners.</p>